Manuel17410/Concrete-Strenght-Predictor-Artificial-Neural-Network-Powered-WebApp/README.md

 # Concrete Strenght Predictor: Artificial Neural Network Powered Web-App with Docker Deployment

-In this project, a fully functional website was developed using HTML, integrated with a FastAPI backend, to predict the compressive strength of concrete.
-The prediction model is powered by artificial neural networks (ANN) and was deployed using Docker for seamless containerization and cross-platform compatibility.
+Fully functional website was developed using HTML, integrated with a FastAPI backend, to predict the compressive strength of concrete.
+The prediction model runs on an artificial neural network (ANN) and was deployed with Docker to make it easy to run anywhere, no matter the platform.

 ## Link to the application: